ResearchComputingServices/parallel-computing/_episodes/09-matlab-tips.md

 ~~~
 {: .source }

-will be stored in RAM in this order: 1, 4, 7, 2, 5, 8, 3, 6, 9.
+You may recall that items close to other recently accessed items are cached in the processor cores to speed up memory access.
+So by accessing matrix elements by column for large matrices, you will use the fast cache more often.
+On the other hand, if you access elements by row, you may need to wait for them to be fetched from RAM for each element.

-If you recall, items close to other recently accessed items are cached in the processor cores to speed up memory access.
-So you should work with columns at a time to improve memory performance.
+So you should work with matrix data by column instead of by row to improve memory performance.

 For example, the code [code/imagefilter/processimage.m](../code/imagefilter/processimage.m) is faster than [code/imagefilter/processimage_rowmajor.m](../code/imagefilter/processimage_rowmajor.m).